oasisprotocol/docs/docs/dapp/sapphire/precompiles.md

 Subcall performs an Oasis SDK call.
 This allows Sapphire contracts to interact with the Consensus layer and other modules supported by the SDK.
-For more information about the specific modules and their available queries or calls see the Oasis SDK [source code].
+For more information about the specific modules and their available calls see the Oasis SDK [source code].

 ### Gas Cost